The Papoose Rock Climbing

 There's quite a lot of retro-scrubbing and new route activity going on (2011/2012).
 Hanging Gardens, for example, is now a clean 10+ that is reportedly very good with a hard (but protected) slab crux.

 Many new routes have been added since the 2012 guide.
 See this topo

 The Papoose is about a half mile to a mile south of the Chief camping area.
 Park at Shannon Falls.
 Walk down the road about 100 yards, and then dive down a short hill towards the wall.

 McLane's book shows a walk-off to the south.
 As Andy notes, the walk-off to the north is straightforward and works well.
 Follow the cliff edge north until the trail becomes obvious.
 Some routes can be rapped, but unless noted in the route description, don't assume you can get down with a single 70m.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Papoose:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Papoose: